Logius-standaarden/fsc-core/draft-fsc-core-00.md

 - Validating Contract signatures
 - Providing the X.509 certificates containing the Public Key of the keypair of which the private key was used by the Peer to create signatures
 - Providing Contracts involving a specific Peer
+- Providing Inway addresses of Services offered by the Peer

-It is **RECOMMENDED** to implement the Contract Manager functionality separate from the Inway functionality, in order to be able to have multiple Inways that are configured by one Contract Manager.
+It is **RECOMMENDED** to implement the Manager functionality separate from the Inway functionality, in order to be able to have multiple Inways that are configured by one Manager.

 ### Behavior

 #### Authentication

-The Contract Manager **MUST** accept only mTLS connections from other external Contract Managers with an X.509 certificate that is signed by the Thrust Anchor of the Group.
+The Manager **MUST** accept only mTLS connections from other external Managers with an X.509 certificate that is signed by the Thrust Anchor of the Group.

 #### Receiving Signatures

-The Contract Manager **MUST** validate the signature according to the rules described in the [signature section](#signature).
+The Manager **MUST** validate the signature according to the rules described in the [signature section](#signature).

-The Contract Manager **MUST** generate an error response if a signature is invalid.
+The Manager **MUST** generate an error response if a signature is invalid.

-The Contract Manager **MUST** propagate the signature to each of the Peers in the Contract when the Peer signs the Contract.
+The Manager **MUST** propagate the signature to each of the Peers in the Contract when the Peer signs the Contract.

 It is **RECOMMENDED** to implement a retry mechanism in case the signature propagation fails.

 #### Providing X.509 certificates

-The Contract Manager **MUST** provide the X.509 certificates containing the Public Key of the keypair of which the Private Key was used by the Peer to create signatures.
+The Manager **MUST** provide the X.509 certificates containing the Public Key of the keypair of which the Private Key was used by the Peer to create signatures.

+The Manager **MUST** provide the complete certificate chain excluding the root CA certificate used by the Group as Thrust Anchor.

 #### Providing contracts

-The Contract Manager **MUST** provide existing Contracts for a specific Peer.
+The Manager **MUST** provide existing Contracts for a specific Peer.
 A Contract **SHOULD** only be provided to a Peer if the Peer is present in one of the Grants of the Contract.

-### Interfaces {#contract_manager_interface}
+### Interfaces {#manager_interface}

-The Contract Manager functionality **MUST** implement an gRPC service, as specified on [grpc.io](https://grpc.io/docs/), with the name `ContractManagerService`.
+The Manager functionality **MUST** implement an gRPC service, as specified on [grpc.io](https://grpc.io/docs/), with the name `ManagerService`.
 This service **MUST** offer the following Remote Procedure Calls (RPC):

 - `SubmitContract`, used to offer a Contract to be signed by the receiver